CaseyHaralson/pinkyring-server-template/README.md

 - the events that are published
 - expected errors the project can throw

-Once you figure out a versioning scheme, and where you want to publish the packages, there is a npm script set up to help with publishing.
+Once you figure out a versioning scheme and where you want to publish the packages, there is a npm script set up to help with publishing.
 Running `npm run pub` from the top level project will currently:
 - build the project
 - copy the version from the main project.json file over to the different projects (if those projects don't have a version specified)
 - run the associated "pub" commands in the core and infrastructure/data-validations packages